 The club endured some seriously tough times throughout the decade with regular second division football, record low gates, and rumours of players failing to get paid on time or at all.
 It got so bad that at one stage, just 976 people turned up at the Boulevard for a game against Huyton in 1975.

-In time that fixture became something of a novelty.
-If you ask any fan of that vintage they’ll remember it and of course claim that they were there to witness it, all 5,000 of them.
-Little did everyone know then that our fortunes would soon change to mandatory five figure crowds just a few years later to witness the greatest ever era in the clubs history.
+In time that fixture became a novelty.
+If you ask any fan of that vintage they’ll remember it and of course claim that they were there to witness it – all 10,000 of them.
+Little did everyone know then though that our fortunes would soon change to mandatory five figure crowds just a few years later to witness the greatest ever era in the clubs history.
 During the mid-70s even the optimists, and with good reason, thought the club would never recover from the doldrums of that decade.
 It was tough, real tough, as paychecks went missing along with rumours the Airlie Street gates would be locked for good, but the club eventually turned a corner, and not without help from an organisation, an organisation called The Vice Presidents Association.